Sonoma Coast State Park in California

 Hearst Castle

-Among manmade landmarks, San Simeon’s Hearst Castle might just be the most American one imaginable—a gargantuan, 115-room mansion, built (in 1919 by architect Julia Morgan) from a jumble of styles inherited from Europe, and owned by an unscrupulous kajillionaire, publishing tycoon William Randolph Hearst, who hosted everybody from Calvin Coolidge to Charlie Chaplin and supposedly forbade them all from even alluding to death while visiting.
+Among manmade landmarks, San Simeon’s Hearst Castle might just be the most American one imaginable.
+The gargantuan, 115-room mansion, built in 1919 by architect Julia Morgan from a jumble of styles inherited from Europe, was owned by publishing tycoon William Randolph Hearst.
+The unscrupulous kajillionaire hosted everybody from Calvin Coolidge to Charlie Chaplin, all of whom were supposedly forbidden from even alluding to death while visiting.
 If that doesn’t sum up a certain strain of the American character, we don’t know what does.
-Today, you can take one of three hour-long guided tours (make reservations in advance) to see the clifftop estate’s ornate rooms, including the cavernous Assembly Room with the grand fireplace referenced in Orson Welles’s Citizen Kane, as well as guesthouses, greenhouses and gardens, Hearst’s collection of art and antiques, and the famous Neptune Pool (pictured above), surrounded by columned temples and impressive mountain views.

-Wildflowers at the Anza-Borrego Desert in California
+California's best state parks: Wildflowers in the Anza-Borrego Desert

 Anza-Borrego Desert

 California’s largest state park occupies 600,000 arid acres about 90 miles northeast of San Diego.
 Despite the desert conditions, thousands of wildflowers carpet the park in shades of purple, yellow, pink, and orange each spring—a surreal phenomenon that happens naturally in just two other deserts in the world (one in Utah, the other in Chile).
-Visit during other times of the year and you can hike through rocky canyons, discover an oasis shaded by palms, see bighorn sheep (the park takes part of its name, borrego, from the Spanish word for sheep), and, after sunset, enjoy some of California’s choicest stargazing.

-• Another desert oddity is the Salton Sea, a highly salty lake located to the east of Anza-Borrego and about an hour’s drive from Palm Springs.
+Another desert oddity is the Salton Sea, a highly salty lake located to the east of Anza-Borrego and about an hour’s drive from Palm Springs.
 The accidental inland sea, created in 1905 when the Colorado River flooded the Imperial Valley, is popular with boaters, campers, and a whole lot of seabirds.

 Helen Gordon / Flickr